abyanmajid/abyanmajid/README.md

 Student, Dalyell Scholar at The University of Sydney \
 Developer well-versed in anything Web, Distributed Systems, DevOps, AI Agents, and Smart Contracts.

 Currently working hard to open a cat cafe one day 🐈‍⬛.
-Oh, and I'm also:
+Oh, and I'm also currently:
-  - Working hard to improve and advocate for open-source tooling, particularly in the areas of web 🌐, security engineering 💻, and neutral and safe AI research 🤖.
+  - working hard to improve and advocate for open-source tooling, particularly in the areas of web 🌐, security engineering 💻, and neutral and safe AI research 🤖.
-  - Studying rockets in hopes to play what little part I could have in making the dream of humans on Mars a reality 🚀.
+  - studying rockets in hopes to play what little part I could have in making the dream of humans on Mars a reality 🚀.

 ---